FirebaseExtended/angularfire/documentation.md

 ]);
 ```

-The login object returned by `$firebaseSimpleLogin` contains a single property named `user`.
+The login object returned by `$firebaseSimpleLogin` contains several method and
-This property will be set to `null` if the user is logged out and will change
+a property named `user`.
+This property will be set to `null` if the user is
-to an object containing the user's details once they are logged in.
+logged out and will change to an object containing the user's details once they are logged in.

 The contents of the `user` object vary depending on the authentication
 mechanism used, but will, at a minimum, contain the `id` and `provider`